sshniro/zap-docs/source/includes/advanced.md

 Passive scanning can also be used for automatically add tags and raise alerts for potential issues.
 A set of rules for automatic tagging are provided by default.
 These can be changed, deleted or added to via the Options Passive Scan Tags Screen.

-View the [Passive Scan section](#spider) in the API Catalogue for other additional APIs.
+View the [Passive Scan](#spider) section in the API Catalogue for additional information regarding the APIs.

 ##Active Scan

 ###General Options

+The general options for Active Scan can be configured using the options tab in the desktop UI shown below.

 ![options](../images/ascan_advanced_options.png)

-The general options for Active Scan can be configured using the options tab in the desktop UI.
 Use the [setOptionMaxScanDurationInMins](#) to limit the duration of scan and [setOptionMaxRuleDurationInMins](#) API to limit the time of individual active scan rules.
 This can be used to prevent rules that are taking an excessive amount of time.

 The [setOptionHostPerScan](#) API to set the maximum number of hosts that will be scanned at the same time.